-Solar energy is projected to rise from 11% of total renewable power generation in the U.S. in 2017 to 48% by 2050 — a fact that indicates its dominance of the electricity generation sector.
+Solar energy is projected to rise from 11% of total renewable power generation in the U.S. in 2017 to 48% by 2050 — a fact that indicates its dominance in the electricity generation sector.
 As far back as 2017, solar and wind energy were already the most popular forms of electricity generation on a global scale.
 This is chiefly because solar solutions are very much in line with consumer demands for more sustainable means of living.
 The good news, moreover, is that new technologies are making solar energy more accessible and efficient, meaning that large-scale industries and individual homes alike will be increasingly able to lower their carbon footprints while carrying out all their usual tasks.
 If you are considering converting to solar, check out Solar Power Purchase Agreement (Solar PPA) Explained.

 Floating Solar Farms